Photo courtesy Ashley Fowler.

-Shaul, who currently attends the University of Texas, and McCole took control of the situation to teach others like them about sex.
-Shaul founded UTerus (and brought in McCole for support) as a means of teaching interested students comprehensive, hands-on sex education via fun information sessions.
-They're currently teaching a late-night freshman orientation program in which new students can drop in and learn.
-In surveys they've conducted of more than 400 University of Texas students, they've found that their work is sorely needed: 57 percent of those surveyed said they didn't learn anything about contraceptives in high school.
+Shaul, who currently attends the University of Texas, took control of the situation to teach others like them about sex.
+Shaul founded UTerus as a means of teaching interested students comprehensive, hands-on sex education via fun information sessions.
+She's currently teaching a late-night freshman orientation program in which new students can drop in and learn.
+In surveys Shaul has conducted of more than 400 University of Texas students, she's found that their work is sorely needed: 57 percent of those surveyed said they didn't learn anything about contraceptives in high school.

 "Peer education is one of the most important things, especially with sex ed," Shaul says.
 "If I was getting a presentation from college students instead of my 45-year-old teacher, I'd pay more attention."